 wait/sync/mutex/sql/LOCK_openmutex is initialized once during server startup, so attempts to disable the corresponding instrument at runtime have no effect.

 To control an instrument at server startup, use an option of this form:

 1: Enable and time the instrument

-counted: Enable and count (rather
+counted: Enable and count (rather than time) the instrument

 To disable all instruments, use this option:

 Longer instrument name strings take precedence over shorter pattern names, regardless of order.
 For information about specifying patterns to select instruments, see Naming Instruments or Consumers for Filtering Operations.